What Is Cloud Hosting?

 Cloud hosting is different from other hosting models because it enables and powers a whole new generation of web-based software and services.
 These cloud services are considered the cutting edge in the online world and are rapidly changing the way we use the web and computer programs in general.

-Thanks to cloud hosting, companies and individuals are able to use full-fledged, desktop-class software through thin clients.
+Thanks to cloud hosting, companies and individuals can use full-fledged, desktop-class software through thin clients.
 A thin client is a program that allows you to connect to a remote resource and use it.
 Web browsers and email programs are good examples of thin clients.
 Some applications, especially those that run on mobile devices, are usually powered by a server on the back-end and as such, they can also be considered thin clients.

 Cloud-powered applications running through thin clients are becoming increasingly common in our everyday lives.
 In fact, it is possible that you are already using a few web applications running on cloud services and you may not even realize it.
 Good examples of applications that can run on the cloud are Google Docs and the Spotify web player.
 These cloud-powered apps are just as performant and feature-rich as their traditional desktop counterparts.